JETtech-Labs/sk_rest_client/docs/source/user_management.rst

 Users may be non-administrators or administrators where administrators can add and remove other users and perform all other tasks in the SK-VPN.
 Non-administrators can only perform basic statistics monitoring and user management for their own account.
+Passwords must be 14 characters or more and meet the minimum complexity requirements.

+Multi-Factor Authentication can be enabled for any user account.
+The system security policy can be set to enfoce MFA by all users.

 .. _initial_user: